Below: A few thoughts before you begin this chapter’s readings and media:

 — Jamie Kennedy (@jamierkennedy) August 8, 2018

-But portable photographic technology was not always perceived as an accepted presence in society.
+But portable photographic technology was not always perceived as an acceptable presence in society.
 When the first Kodak portable cameras were sold to the public around 1888, a cry of outrage ensued about the breach of privacy that was being inflicted by “all those Kodakers” taking people’s pictures in public.
 Over time, however, society became accustomed to it while social norms adjusted to define what is considered acceptable behavior for individuals using camera technology.

 Enter: facial recognition.

 Several companies (see below) have developed facial recognition software systems that can be licensed to developers for use in law enforcement, customs enforcement, property management for landlords, and for passenger checks by the Transportation Safety Administration (TSA).

 However, strong objections have been levied by the ACLU, congressional leaders, privacy advocates, and others who feel that facial recognition is not only an invasion of privacy, but a potential weapon to be used to advance discrimination.
 In fact IBM – a global technology company – has pledged never to pursue FR technology development because of the negative ethical implications.